tanloong/neosca/README.md

-NeoL2SCA
+NeoSCA
 ==========

 Syntactic complexity analyzer of written English language samples

 ## Description

-NeoL2SCA is a rewrite of
+NeoSCA is a rewrite of
 [Xiaofei Lu](http://personal.psu.edu/xxl13/index.html)'s
 [L2 Syntactic Complexity Analyzer](http://personal.psu.edu/xxl13/downloads/l2sca.html),
 supporting Windows, macOS, and Linux.

 The same as L2SCA,
-NeoL2SCA takes written English language samples in plain text format as input, counts the frequency of the following 9 structures in the text:
+NeoSCA takes written English language samples in plain text format as input, counts the frequency of the following 9 structures in the text: